 Mentored Ministry is the field education component of the Masters of Divinity program at GCTS.
-Students have the requirement, opportunity and privilege to be mentored by an experienced pastor or ministry leader, and gain practical experience in one or a variety of ministries during the time they are in seminary.
-There are three kinds of Mentored Ministry units:
+Students have the requirement, opportunity and privilege to be mentored by an experienced pastor or ministry leader and gain practical experience in one or a variety of ministries during the time they are in seminary.
+There are three kinds of Mentored Ministry courses:

 The Orientation Saturday Mornings are expected to be the required prerequisite for the first semester.
 This consists of two morning meetings during the first semester.
-Students are encouraged to take this time to think and pray through their options for their field units of Mentored Ministry, as well as find a good home church for them and/or their family.
+Students are encouraged to take this time to think and pray through their options for their Mentored Ministry courses, as well as find a good home church for them and/or their family.
 This is also the time when students will be given the Profiles of Ministry character and ministry assessment, which they are instructed to share with their mentors once they have a Mentored Ministry situation secured.

-MM Field Units (MM502, 601, 602 & 701), which normally follows the Orientation Unit, is when students engage in actual ministry on the field.
-Each unit needs to be 12 weeks long (a normal semester in length) and at least 10 hours per week.
+MM Courses (MM505, 605, & 705) are when students engage in actual ministry on the field.
+Each course needs to be 12 weeks long (a normal semester in length) and at least 10 hours per week.
 Up to half of the time allotted may be spent in preparation for ministry (e.g. Bible study, sermon preparation, etc.).

-The MM Capstone unit (MM702) is the third type of unit that can be taken.
+The MM Capstone course (MM702) is the third type of course that can be taken.
 The course focuses on bridging the world of the seminary and the world of ministry beyond GCTS.
 The course will provide an opportunity for critical reflection on the vocational preparation of the student.
 It will be considered an online class only available for the Old Program.

 As a mentor, you would be required to meet with them personally once a week for an hour, committing yourself during that time to their spiritual growth and maturity, as well as their ministry knowledge and skills development.
-Written assignments are required at the beginning (Learning Covenant) and at the end (Progress Report or Final Evaluation) of each 12-week MM field unit.
-For those doing double units, there is also an assignment (Reflection Tool) due in the middle of the semester.
+Written assignments are required at the beginning (Learning Covenant) and at the end (Progress Report or Final Evaluation) of each 12-week MM course.
+For those doing double courses, there is also an assignment (Reflection Tool) due in the middle of the semester.

 Here at GCTS Hamilton, we are fortunate to have many more churches and ministries interested in having our students work with them than there are seminarians to go around.
 Therefore, only about ¼ of all church or ministry requests actually find a student.
 A majority of our students (about 98%) find ministry opportunities by word of mouth, and in addition, do their Mentored Ministry within about a 20 mile radius of the seminary.